baynezy/git.aliases/README.md

 ###### Rebase a Release

-To interactively rebase a release branch before merging it
+To interactively rebase a release branch before merging it. **Make sure you are in the branch you want to rebase**

-    git rbr <release-name>
+    git rbd

 ##### Hotfixes